blaze-of-glory/foodLanding/README.md

 # foodLanding
-Landing page made in the process of learning JS
+Landing page of food delivery.
+Made in the process of learning JS.